|Location:||Kverkfjöll, northern rim of the Vatnajökull glacier.|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |198?||explored by an French expedition.|

-The Kverkfjöll Ice Caves are probably the most famous glacier caves in the world, at least among geologists and cavers.
+The Kverkfjöll Ice Caves are probably the most famous glacier cave in the world, at least among geologists and cavers.
 The reason is how they were formed, by hot water from a volcanic spring below the Vatnajökull glacier.
 So they are actually a result of fire and ice.

 The Kverkfjöll mountain on the north side of Vatnajökull glacier is a stratovolcano with a caldera, filled with ice.
 Kverkjökull is the name of a tongue of the glacier which branches off Vatnajökull glacier toward the north.
 The ice flows through a gap in the mountain, the term Kverk translates gap.
 The west side of the mountain is one of the largest geothermal regions of Iceland called Hveradalur.

 The caves of this area were first explored by a French expedition in the eighties, who were able to follow the main cave about 2km.
 However, the cave they explored does not exist any more, at least not the way they have seen it.
 The reason for this is the high speed of the cave formation processes.
 The hot water of the thermal sping melts the ice very fast, and the caves are destroyed very easily by movements or collapses of the ice.
 So they are among the shortest living caves known.
 As a result there are frequent collapses, and glacier caves are very dangerous.
 Local authorities warn, not to enter the caves as the entrances are rather unstable and blocks of ice may fall down.